ChrisMunene/ChrisMunene/README.md

 - 🧠 Vibe-coding.
 Yes, you can be an expert at this.
 Have you heard of Gstack?
 It's like God mode (iykyk)

 ## Current Job
 - Founding Engineer at [Mine Financial](https://www.usemine.com/), a fintech startup in New York (YC S21).
-Mine is on a mission to help young adults achieve their dreams, by setting them on the path to financial independence.
-Our debit card that builds credit is beloved by students at 300+ universities and was named best credit builder product by Business Insider.
-Mine is backed by Kleiner Perkins, SV Angel, Y Combinator, and the founders of eight Unicorns.
+I built the Mine app from scratch and have since owned the full consumer-facing surface — mobile app, web, and paywalls.
+I designed and built several critical full-stack systems across Mine's foundation, including KYC, subscriptions, card switching, and credit monitoring, as well as the attribution pipelines that helped Mine scale to over 1 million users.
+Most recently, I led the frontend for the Mine rebrand, spend tracking, and the new Marketplace, and built MoneyGPT, Mine's AI-powered personal finance agent.
 - I am also a [Kleiner Perkins Engineering Fellow](https://fellows.kleinerperkins.com/) in the 2021 Cohort